×

 Gavin Ortlund

 Gavin Ortlund (PhD, Fuller Theological Seminary) is a pastor, author, speaker, and apologist for the Christian faith.
-He serves as the president of Truth Unites and theologian-in-residence at Immanuel Nashville.
-He is the author of eight books, including Why God Makes Sense in a World That Doesn’t and What It Means to Be Protestant.
+He serves as the president of Truth Unites, visiting professor of historical theology at Phoenix Seminary, and theologian-in-residence at Immanuel Nashville.
+He is the author of several books, including The Art of Disagreeing, Why God Makes Sense in a World That Doesn’t, and What It Means to Be Protestant.

 Vermon Pierre